EthanSK/Ye-Olde-Meme-Game-2-Public/mod-docs/gpt-knowledge.md

 end
 ```

-`getItemsByType` returns a List (auto-converted to a Lua table) of all the MemeItems in your level that match that type.
+`getItemsByMemeId` returns a List (auto-converted to a Lua table) of all the MemeItems in your level that match that type.
 You can loop through and filter them and do as you please.

 <br />
 <br />